taoliu12/artgallery-react-rails/README.md

 ## License

-Available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.